kubernetes-study-guide/Kubernetes-Study-Guide/07_pod_commands/README.md

 ```

-To run containers that have shortlived workloads, you should run them as Kubernetes jobs or cronjobs objeect.
+To run containers that have shortlived workloads, you should run them as Kubernetes a **jobs** or **cronjobs** object.
 We'll cover them later.

 ## Ongoing Workloads (eg2-ongoing)